gonzazoid/hashnet-client/README.md

 // then signed message (by signing hash of message body) which will be available by signed:// or related:// links postMessage(comment, label, nonce, relatedTo) .then(messageInHashNetFormat => {
-    // and returns message in #Net format
+    // and returns the message in #Net format
-    // with editable flag, calculated hash of comment and everything })
+    // with editable flag, calculated hash of the comment and everything })
 ```